 Did you know that when Garfield opened there were no kindergarteners in our school?
 A kindergarten program was piloted in several schools in 1967 and proved so successful that one year later FCPS implemented kindergarten county-wide.
 FCPS enrolled approximately 8,000 children in kindergarten in September 1968.

 In October 1949, the Fairfax County School Board agreed to adopt the name Garfield for our school, but in July 1952 the community voiced opposition to this name, preferring the name Springfield Elementary School instead.
 The Board agreed to the community’s request, but reversed its decision in January 1953 because another school, later named Crestwood Elementary, was under construction in the Springfield area.
 Learn why the name Garfield was chosen in this video produced for Fairfax County Public Schools’ cable television channel Red Apple 21.

 Since 1953 there have been three additions to Garfield Elementary School.
 The first was built in 1968 by the M. L. Whitlow Construction Company at a cost of $527,000.
 This addition consisted of a gymnasium, music room, and science room, and enlarged the building capacity to 660 students.
 The first building-wide renewal took place in 1990 at a cost of $2.8 million, and the most recent renewal and addition to our facility was constructed in 2013.

-Travel back in time, from 2017 to 1937, and explore the evolution of Garfield Elementary School in this series of aerial photographs courtesy of the Fairfax County Park Authority.
+Travel back in time, from 1937 to 2017, and explore the evolution of Garfield Elementary School in this series of aerial photographs courtesy of Fairfax County’s GIS & Mapping Services.

 Our Library and Cafeteria